Preserve more of

 Most tax work happens at filing time.

-Tax preparation and tax planning are two different disciplines.
+Tax preparation and tax strategy are two different disciplines.
 Preparation looks backward — filing what happened last year.
-Planning looks forward — structuring income, timing deductions, and choosing elections before the year ends.
+Strategy looks forward — structuring income, timing deductions, funding long-term accounts, and choosing elections before the year ends.

 Most CPAs are excellent at preparation.
-But proactive planning across 30+ strategies requires a different kind of analysis — one that maps your specific income, entity type, family situation, and state against every applicable section of the tax code.
+But proactive planning across 30+ strategies requires a different kind of analysis — one that maps your income, entity type, family, assets, state, and long-term setup against every applicable section of the tax code.

 How It Works

-Three simple steps to start optimizing your taxes
+Three simple steps to organize your tax strategy beyond one filing

 1